-The Orthopaedic and Sports Medicine Clinic of Kansas City physicians serve as the Fellowship Directors for the University of Missouri – Kansas City ACGME-approved Orthopaedic Sports Medicine Fellowship Program.
-The program has recently been re-accredited through 2021.
+Dr. Christopher Shaw serves as the Fellowship Director for the University of Missouri – Kansas City ACGME-approved Orthopaedic Sports Medicine Fellowship Program.
+Drs.
+Barnthouse and Peer are associate directors at the KCOI facility.
 A yearly salary is provided at a PGY-6 level, and the position is available to graduates of U.S. ACGME-approved orthopaedic residency training programs.

 The fellow works with Drs.
-Browne, Barnthouse, and McCullough at the Kansas City Orthopaedic Institute.
-One day a week is devoted to the Orthopaedic Sports Medicine Clinic at Truman Medical Center as well as operative time under the direction of Dr. Akin Cil at the Truman/UMKC facility.
+Barnthouse, McCullough, Peer and Carlisle at the Kansas City Orthopaedic Institute.
+Two days a week are spent at the Kansas City Orthopaedic Institute (KCOI).
+Three days a week are devoted to the Orthopaedic Sports Medicine Clinic at Truman Medical Center as well as operative time under the direction of Dr. Cil at the UMKC and Lakewood Hospitals.

 During the year, the fellow is exposed to a broad clinical experience.
 The practice specializes in the care of athletes of all ages, from adolescent to the masters level.
 There is ample exposure to both arthroscopic and open surgical procedures of the shoulder, knee, hip, elbow, and foot/ankle.
 On average, the fellow participates in 600 – 700 surgical cases during the year.

-The group serves as a referral center for complex knee ligament and articular cartilage procedures including ACI, OATs, osteochondral allografts, meniscal transplants, and multi-ligamentous knee reconstructions, osteotomies, partial and total knee arthroplasty, as well as PRP applications.
-Shoulder procedures range from labral and rotator cuff repairs to open reconstructions and total shoulder arthroplasty.
+The KCOI group serves as a referral center for complex knee ligament and articular cartilage procedures including ACI, osteochondral allografts, meniscal transplants, and multi-ligamentous knee reconstructions, osteotomies, partial and total knee arthroplasty, as well as PRP applications.
+Shoulder procedures range from labral and rotator cuff repairs to latarjet and open reconstructions and total shoulder arthroplasty.
 Hip procedures include arthroscopy for femoroacetabluar impingement, labral repair, and proximal hamstring repairs.
 Arthroscopic and open elbow procedures are routinely performed for sports related injuries.
-Foot and ankle procedures include arthroscopic and open treatment of a variety of sports-related injuries, in addition to treatments for foot and ankle arthritic conditions including fusions and total ankle arthroplasty.
+Foot and ankle procedures include arthroscopic and open treatment of a variety of sports-related injuries.

 The fellow is provided an opportunity to participate in research projects for both clinical and basic science studies, as well as additional extensive exposure to radiological and rehabilitation education, including clinical studies in robotic assessment of ligamentous stability in pre and post op patients.
 A stipend is provided to attend orthopaedic conferences during the year.